WE ARE OPEN FOR REMOTE SERVICE. CLICK HERE TO SCHEDULE YOUR ZOOM STRATEGY SESSION TODAY. — A. SHERALYNN

 • Property division and debt division

-Understanding Judgment of Separation in New York
+Understanding Judgment of Separation

 The second method to become legally separated is receiving a judgment of separation.
 This process involves suing your spouse for legal separation.
 This is not a common method due to the cost; it generally involves as much money as suing for divorce.
 The differences between suing for separation rather than divorce is that abandonment can be less than a year and it can be based on not receiving support from the other spouse.
 In order to sue for divorce, abandonment needs to be for a longer period (one or more years) and cannot be based on non-support.